minprog/prog-project/info/10 Syllabus.md

 *Product video* --- Toward the end of the project, you'll make a product demo video, demonstrating all important interactions that a typical user may have with it.
 The video will be used for assessing the final state of your project.

 *Exhibition* --- The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
-This exhibition will take place on Friday 30 June, in the afternoon.

 ## Attendance